 You may retrieve a large number of hits.
 Look carefully at a couple of the relevant hits to get ideas for other terms which could help you refine your search.
 Keyword searching can be time consuming and exhausting because it is such a broad method of searching.
 Remember: Finding too much information is just as problematic as finding too little information.

 How can you refine a search?
-The best thing about databases is that they contains records with fields that can be sorted, arranged, and searched (see Types of Databases for more information).
+The best thing about databases is that they contains records with fields that can be sorted, arranged, and searched.
 When confronted with many results in a first broad keyword search, you can narrow your search by limiting it to specific fields, like the subject field.

 Searching Subject Headings: Subjects are created from a "controlled vocabulary" by a human after carefully reading or looking at the item.
 Each item will have only a few subject terms which must be chosen from a list of allowable subject headings, a controlled vocabulary.
 If you find one book or article that meets your needs, look at the subject assigned.
 It may not be what you expect.
 Often these are highlighted links.